yflink/token-logos/README.md

 Dimensions (Height x Width): `128 Pixels x 128 Pixels`<br/>

 Please crop the logo with a circle mask or place it on a white disc.

+The Filename of the logo has to match it's smart contract id.

+**IMPORTANT: the filename has to be in lowercase capital letters aren't allowed!**